Connecting the Capital

 We want to fund projects that enable older people, including people who have dementia, who are disadvantaged to actively participate in the arts, sports and health and well-being opportunities.

-We define older people as those aged 65.
+We define older people as those aged 65 and over.

 8. Access improvements to community buildings